mesosphere/dcos-docs-site/pages/services/nifi/0.1.0-1.5.0/install/index.md

   5. Click `CONFIGURE` and change the service name to `/testing/nifi`, then deploy.
 The slashes in your service name are interpreted as folders.
 You are deploying `nifi` in the `/testing` folder.
 Any user with access to the `/testing` folder will have access to the service.

 <p class="message--important"><strong>IMPORTANT: </strong>Services cannot be renamed.
 Because the location of the service is specified in the name, you cannot move services between folders.
-DC/OS 1.9 and earlier versions do not accept slashes in service names.
+DC/OS 1.9 do not accept slashes in service names.
 You may be able to create the service, but you will encounter unexpected problems.</p>

 ## Interacting with your foldered service